offonrynk/hackerrank/30_days_of_code/CONTRIBUTING.md

 ### New Issue

-If you desire to add **new** solutions, you will ned to create an issue.
+If you desire to add **new** solutions, you will need to create an issue.
 Please provide a description for it in the issue request and once it is reviewed, you can then start working on it.

 ## Pull Request Process